mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/prerequisites-airgapped/index.md

 Before creating a Kubernetes cluster you must have the required images in a local docker registry.
 This registry must be accessible from both the bastion machine and the machines that will be created for the Kubernetes cluster.

-1. Set an environment variable with the DKP version.
+1. Set an environment variable with the DKP version:

     ```bash
     export DKP_VERSION=v2.2.0
     ```

-1. Download the images bundle.
+1. Download the images bundle:

-    ```
+    ```bash
     curl -o konvoy-image-bundle.tar.gz -O downloads.d2iq.com/dkp/$DKP_VERSION/konvoy_image_bundle_"$DKP_VERSION"_linux_amd64.tar.gz
     ```

 1. Place the bundle in a location where you can load and push the images to your private docker registry.

-1. Set an environment variable with your registry address
+1. Set an environment variable with your registry address:

-    ```
+    ```bash
     export DOCKER_REGISTRY_ADDRESS=<https/http>://<registry-address>:<registry-port>
     ```

-1. Run the following command to load the air-gapped image bundle into your private Docker registry.
+1. Run the following command to load the air-gapped image bundle into your private Docker registry:

     ```bash
-    dkp push image-bundle --image-bundle konvoy-image-bundle.tar.gz --to-registry <DOCKER_REGISTRY_ADDRESS>
+    dkp push image-bundle --image-bundle konvoy-image-bundle.tar.gz --to-registry <$DOCKER_REGISTRY_ADDRESS>
     ```

 It may take a while to push all the images to your image registry, depending on the performance of the network between the machine you are running the script on and the Docker registry.